Looking for places to visit in Ranthambore? Here is a list of the top places to visit during your holiday.

 Ranthambore National Park

 Starting off with the most popular and defining landmark in Ranthambore, the Ranthambore National Park is a true haven for nature lovers and wildlife enthusiasts.
 Sprawling across 1334 sq. km., it is home to a diverse range of flora and fauna.
-The most sought after experience here is the sighting of the majestic Bengal Tiger in its natural habitat.
+The most sought-after experience here is the sighting of the majestic Bengal Tiger in its natural habitat.
 According to the latest data (2019), the national park houses more than 70 of these fearsome predators.
 Bakula Region in Ranthambore is said to present its visitors with the highest chance of a tiger sighting.
-Similarly, the national park is also segregated into other regions like Kachida Valley - a calm valley primarily occupied by panthers and bears, owing to its optimal climate; The beautiful forests of Lakarda and Anantpura which is overrun by sloth bears and marked by huge beehives.
+Similarly, the national park is also segregated into other regions like Kachida Valley - a calm valley primarily occupied by panthers and bears, owing to its optimal climate; The beautiful forests of Lakarda and Anantpura are overrun by sloth bears and marked by huge beehives.
 Rare animals like the Indian Hyena and many others can be found here as well.

 Padam Talao is the largest lake in Ranthambore National Park and is, therefore the drinking grounds for a majority of the animals that call this national park home.
 The word ‘Padam’ translates to flowers and ‘Talao’ means lake.
 It is called so because of the water lilies that bloom during the month of June to September, covering the surface of the lake, making for a beautiful spectacle.
 The most ideal time to witness the animals that come here to quench their thirst and click their picture is during the early mornings and evenings.